Entries Closed, Event Full

 While today nothing remains of the bridge itself the site is marked by what remains of one of the statues that once stood in the centre of the bridge.
 While virtually unrecognisable the stones which make up this statue were re-erected in 1993 and Leigh’s Civic Trust added a commemorative plaque.

-I decided to call this trail marathon after the bridge.
+I was inspired to call this trail marathon after the bridge.
 I want to revive the fading memory of what was once and for nearly 200 years a wonderful landmark in Leigh.
 Whether you have been a local all your life or from far away and simply coming to run this marathon, I hope to share with you Leigh’s lost gem and keep the history of Lions Bridge alive.
-Hope you enjoy the Lions Bridge trail marathon and take the time to say hello to the lonely lion still guarding the original spot of Lions Bridge.
+I hope you enjoy the Lions Bridge trail marathon event and take the time to say hello to the lonely lion still guarding the original spot of Lions Bridge.

 The Lions Bridge Trail Marathon aims to continue the theme of the Gin Pit Double marathon, by offering local runners the opportunity to run a low key friendly marathon.

-The inspiration for this course was to share the area’s pleasant trails that I love and regularly train on with other runners.
-The course comprises of 6 identical laps which are virtually traffic free (3 for the half), they are virtually all on trails and include a run through Lilford Park.
-There is a short stretch on a lane before you reach the entrance to Lilford Park and another short stretch on Green Lane before crossing Queens Way and returning to the trails.
+The course is almost completely traffic free, it is virtually all on trails and includes running through Lilford Park.
+The only road sections are a short stretch on a lane before you reach the entrance to Lilford Park and another short stretch on Green Lane before crossing Queens Way and returning back on the trails.